gt-epl/fecore/README.md

 Cloudlab will provision a bare metal c220g1 machine and load our pre-built Linux image that contains most dependencies needed to run RUNE.

 After the machine has been brought online, SSH into it and change directory to `/project/RUNE`.
-You should find the files needed to complete the setup in this directory.
+You should find the files needed to complete the setup in this directory. **NOTE**: If you do not see any files in this directory, or if you are not using our Cloudlab image, you will need to manually download the [latest release of RUNE](https://github.com/gt-epl/fecore/releases/download/RUNE-ae-v1.0/RUNE-ae-v1.0.tgz) and run the `SETUP.sh` script found within.

 Run the `SETUP.sh` script to finish installation of remaining of dependencies and configs.

-Note that you can also set up an environment manually by following instrctions in [README_fecore.md](README_fecore.md) and [SETUP.md](docs/SETUP.md).
+Note that you can also set up an environment manually by following instructions in [README_fecore.md](README_fecore.md) and [SETUP.md](docs/SETUP.md).
 The provided `SETUP.sh` script can also be readily adapted to other Ubuntu 20.04 LTS installations.

 ## Evaluating RUNE